 The Hand Counting of Paper Ballots is now Illegal in Colorado

 If you’ve been around conservatives for any amount of time, you will constantly hear the loudest among them chanting about the need for hand counted paper ballots to replace “the machines” because most elections these days have not been very nice to conservatives lately, particularly in Colorado.
 The Republican Party even went so far as to propose that as a nationwide policy before the 2024 elections.
-Whether this is a realistic strategy or not (hint: it’s not), there’s nothing wrong with hand counted paper ballots.
+Whether this is a realistic strategy or not (hint: it’s not), there’s nothing wrong with hand counted auditable paper ballots.
 It’s a tried-and-true method of counting votes that for the most part works if you have a lot of observers (poll watchers) from opposing points of view, a lot of volunteers, plenty of space to count ballots, a well-trained teller committee and lots of time to count the ballots.
 In fact, conservatives aren't the only people who say they prefer hand counts because today, the use of machines is under fire by nearly every group of voters, to one extent or the other - and understandably so given the current crop of clandestine vendor implementations that have caused all this ruckus in the first place.

 The official EIP position on this issue is that voters ought to be able to count their ballots in any reasonable manner they see fit, be it by the hand counting of paper ballots or by an EIP compliant software solution.
 However, there are some jurisdictions across the country that have a real problem here.
 One of these jurisdictions is the state of Colorado, even though the people never got to vote on the issue.
 The hand counting of paper ballots is now illegal in 61 of the 64 counties in Colorado.
 The three counties exempt from this mandate have less than 1000 people in them.
 Here is the relevant statute: